 Slip and fall deaths caused by hazardous conditions on property account for approximately 15 percent of accidental deaths reported in the United States; and

 Animal attacks.
 In 2014, 42 victims died as a result of dog bites nationwide.

 The costs of a wrongful death can vary wildly depending on the type of accident that occurred, the victim’s income and earning potential, and the number of dependents affected by the death.
-With a wrongful death claim, a claimant can seek compensation for the following depending on his or her relationship to the deceased.
+With a wrongful death claim, a claimant can seek compensation for the following depending on his or her relationship to the deceased person.
 To determine which you are entitled to recover, speak with an experienced wrongful death attorney:

 The loss of the victim’s income and benefits;

 The loss of the victim’s companionship and guidance;

 The loss of future inheritance from the victim;